Sean Oppenheimer: Personal life

 Sean Oppenheimer is married and has 5 children.
 As a child he attended Yaren Primary School, Aiwo Primary School, Nauru High School and Caulfield Grammar School in Melbourne.

 His father, Desmond Oppenheimer, was born in Ireland and migrated to Australia as a child.
 His mother, Sophie Oppenheimer, is a native Nauruan.
 Oppenheimer's maternal granduncle, Hammer DeRoburt was the first president of Nauru when the country became independent in 1968.
+His paternal side is of Jewish descent.